Repello-AI/whistleblower/README.md

 3. Input the openAI key and select the model from the dropdown

+4. Select the transport (`rest` or `websocket`) in the UI dropdown, or specify it in your JSON input (e.g., "transport": "websocket").

 ### Gradio Interface
 1. Run the `app.py` script in the `ui` directory to launch the Gradio interface.
 ```